 \section{Introduction}

-As one of the most successful models of the galaxy-halo connection \citep{Wechsler_Tinker_rev_2018}, the halo occupation distribution~(HOD) provides a convenient yet precise analytic framework for interpreting modern galaxy surveys~\citep[e.g.][]{Jing_Mo_Borner_1998, Ma_Fry_2000, Peacock_Smith_2000, Seljak_2000, Scoccimarro_et_al_2001, Berlind_2002, Cooray_Sheth_2002, Yang_et_al_2003, vdBosch_et_al_2003b, Zheng_et_al_2005, Cooray_2006, Mandelbaum_et_al_2006, Leauthaud_et_al_2012, Zu_Mandelbaum_2015}.
+As one of the most successful models of the galaxy-halo connection \cite{Wechsler_Tinker_rev_2018}, the halo occupation distribution~(HOD) provides a convenient yet precise analytic framework for interpreting modern galaxy surveys (e.g.~\cite{Jing_Mo_Borner_1998, Ma_Fry_2000, Peacock_Smith_2000, Seljak_2000, Scoccimarro_et_al_2001, Berlind_2002, Cooray_Sheth_2002, Yang_et_al_2003, vdBosch_et_al_2003b, Zheng_et_al_2005, Cooray_2006, Mandelbaum_et_al_2006, Leauthaud_et_al_2012, Zu_Mandelbaum_2015}).
 In its simplest form, the standard HOD model assumes that the galaxy occupation inside dark matter haloes depends solely on halo mass.
-The physical basis for this assumption can be traced back to early theories of structure formation~\citep[e.g.][]{Press_Schechter_1974, Bardeen_et_al_1986, Kaiser_1986, Bond_et_al_1991, Bower_1991, Mo_White_1996, Sheth_Mo_Tormen_2001} in which the collapse and clustering of dark matter halos are determined by the height of the initial density peaks.
-Since then, various studies have robustly detected the so-called ``halo assembly bias'' effect using numerical simulations --- halo clustering also depends on halo properties~(e.g., concentration, formation time, spin, etc.) other than the mass~\citep[e.g.][]{Sheth_Tormen_2004,Gao_2005,Harker_et_al_2006, Wechsler_2006, Gao_White_2007, Jing2007, Wang_Mo_Jing_2007, Li_Mo_Gao_2008, Faltenbacher_White_2010, Mao_Zentner_Wechsler_2018, Salcedo_2018, Sato-Polito_et_al_2018, Xu_Zheng_2018, Johnson_et_al_2019}.
-If galaxy occupation inside haloes of the same mass varies with respect to a secondary halo property that manifests strong halo assembly bias the the resulting ``galaxy assembly bias'' will make the clustering predictions of a standard HOD model inaccurate; HOD prescriptions and other models of the galaxy-halo connection would need to be modified accordingly.
-The potential existence of galaxy assembly bias is thus an important source of systematic uncertainty in cosmological interpretation of current and future galaxy surveys~\citep[][]{Croton_et_al_2007, Zu_et_al_2008, McCarthy_et_al_2019}.
+The physical basis for this assumption can be traced back to early theories of structure formation (e.g.~\cite{Press_Schechter_1974, Bardeen_et_al_1986, Kaiser_1986, Bond_et_al_1991, Bower_1991, Mo_White_1996, Sheth_Mo_Tormen_2001}) in which the gravitational collapse and spatial clustering of dark matter halos are determined by the peak height in the initial density field.
+Since then, various numerical studies have robustly detected the so-called ``halo assembly bias'' effect using cosmological N-body simulations --- halo clustering also depends on halo properties~(e.g., concentration, formation time, spin, etc.) other than the mass (e.g.~\cite{Sheth_Tormen_2004,Gao_2005,Harker_et_al_2006, Wechsler_2006, Gao_White_2007, Jing2007, Wang_Mo_Jing_2007, Li_Mo_Gao_2008, Faltenbacher_White_2010, Mao_Zentner_Wechsler_2018, Salcedo_2018, Sato-Polito_et_al_2019, Xu_Zheng_2018, Johnson_et_al_2019}).
+If galaxy occupation inside haloes of the same mass varies with respect to a secondary halo property that manifests strong halo assembly bias the resulting ``galaxy assembly bias'' will make the clustering predictions of a standard HOD model inaccurate; HOD prescriptions and other models of the galaxy-halo connection would need to be modified accordingly.
+The potential existence of galaxy assembly bias is thus an important source of systematic uncertainty in cosmological interpretation of current and future galaxy surveys~\cite{Croton_et_al_2007, Zu_et_al_2008, McCarthy_et_al_2019}.
 In this paper, we extend the standard HOD prescription to include both central and satellite assembly biases, and we constrain the level of galaxy assembly bias in the local Universe observed by the Sloan Digital Sky Survey~(SDSS) using a novel combination of one and two-point statistics.